SAP/cloud-security-services-integration-library/core/README.md

 A Java implementation of JSON Web Token (JWT) - RFC 7519 (see [1]).

 - Loads Identity Service Configuration from `VCAP_SERVICES` environment (`OAuth2ServiceConfiguration`) within SAP CP Cloud Foundry.
-- Decodes and parses encoded access token (JWT) (`TokenImpl`) and provides access to token header parameters and claims.
+- Decodes and parses encoded access token (JWT) ([`TokenImpl`](src/main/java/com/sap/cloud/security/token/TokenImpl.java)) and provides access to token header parameters and claims.
 - Validates the decoded token.
 The `CombiningValidator` comprises the following mandatory checks:
-  - Is the jwt used before the "exp" (expiration) time and if it is used after the "nbf" (not before) time (`JwtTimestampValidator`)?
+  - Is the jwt used before the "exp" (expiration) time and if it is used after the "nbf" (not before) time ([`JwtTimestampValidator`]( src/main/java/com/sap/cloud/security/token/validation/validators/JwtTimestampValidator.java))?
-  - Is the jwt issued by a trust worthy identity service (`JwtIssuerValidator`)?
+  - Is the jwt issued by a trust worthy identity service ([`JwtIssuerValidator`]( src/main/java/com/sap/cloud/security/token/validation/validators/JwtIssuerValidator.java))?
 In case of XSUAA does the token key url ("jku" jwt header parameter) match the identity service domain?
   - Is the jwt intended for the OAuth2 client of this application?
-The "aud" (audience) claim identifies the recipients the jwt is issued for.
+The "aud" (audience) claim identifies the recipients the jwt is issued for ([`XsuaaJwtAudienceValidator`]( src/main/java/com/sap/cloud/security/token/validation/validators/XsuaaJwtAudienceValidator.java)).
   - Is the jwt signed with the public key of the trust-worthy identity service?
-With that it also makes sure that the payload and the header of the jwt is unchanged (`JwtSignatureValidator`)?
+With that it also makes sure that the payload and the header of the jwt is unchanged ([`JwtSignatureValidator`]( src/main/java/com/sap/cloud/security/token/validation/validators/JwtSignatureValidator.java))?
-- Provides thread-local cache to store the decoded and validated token (`SecurityContext`).
+- Provides thread-local cache ([`SecurityContext`](src/main/java/com/sap/cloud/security/token/SecurityContext.java)) to store the decoded and validated token.

 ## Supported Environments
-- Cloud FoundryT
+- Cloud Foundry

 ## Supported Identity Services
 - XSUAA